 Rental furniture is also ideal for companies that have volatile or seasonal employment cycles.
 Your company may need lots of desks and space for six months, and then six months later you might need a rapid reduction in office furniture and space.
 Again, rental furniture is a viable option that can help tenants deal with the fluctuating employment cycles in a more economical manner.

-3. When you don’t have the cash to buy what you want now.
+3. When you don’t have the cash to buy the commercial office furniture that you want now

-Purchasing furniture is a major investment.
-Many companies – especially small businesses and startups – lack the liquidity to purchase the quality of furniture they want up front.
-Renting provides a cost-effective way to temporarily get high-end, good looking office furniture without the upfront price tag.
+Purchasing furniture is a major commercial real estate investment.
+Many companies – especially small businesses and startups – lack the liquidity to purchase the quality of furniture they want upfront.
+Renting provides a cost-effective way to temporarily get high-end, good-looking office furniture without the upfront price tag.

-For example, one of CORT’s customers wanted an upscale conference room finish to show off to one of their clients, but didn’t have the capital to purchase the impressive furniture they wanted.
+For example, one of CORT’s customers wanted an upscale conference room finish to show off to one of their clients but didn’t have the capital to purchase the impressive furniture they wanted.
 CORT came in immediately and furnished the room with a beautiful high-end conference table and chairs.
-The conference room made quite the impression on the company’s client and allowed them to close a large deal.
+The conference room made quite an impression on the company’s clients and allowed them to close a large deal.

 The cost to disassemble, assemble and move furniture from space to space can be as expensive as the furniture itself, not to mention the administrative hassle of coordinating the move.
 These hassles often drive tenants to get rid of the furniture altogether.